WebAssembly/gc/proposals/gc/Overview.md

 ### Reference Equality

-References can be compared for identity:
+Many references can be compared for identity:
 ```
 (ref.eq (struct.new $point ...) (struct.new $point ...))  ;; false
 ```